abpframework/abp/docs/en/Blog-Posts/2024-10-23 v9_0_Preview/POST.md

 * Docs Module: Show larger images on the same page
 * Google Cloud Storage BLOB Provider
 * Removed React Native mobile option from free templates
-* Suite: Better naming for multiple navigation properties to same entity
+* Suite: Better naming for multiple navigation properties to the same entity
 * CMS Kit Pro: Feedback feature improvements

 ### Upgraded to .NET 9.0

 We've upgraded ABP to .NET 9.0, so you need to move your solutions to .NET 9.0 if you want to use ABP 9.0.
 You can check [Microsoft’s Migrate from ASP.NET Core 8.0 to 9.0 documentation](https://learn.microsoft.com/en-us/aspnet/core/migration/80-90), to see how to update an existing ASP.NET Core 8.0 project to ASP.NET Core 9.0.

-> **Note:** Since the stable version of .NET 9 hasn't released yet, we upgraded ABP to .NET v9.0-rc.2.
+> **Note:** Since the stable version of .NET 9 hasn't been released yet, we upgraded ABP to .NET v9.0-rc.2.
 We will update the entire ABP Platform to .NET 9 stable, after Microsoft releases it on November 13-14 with the stable ABP 9.0 release.

 ### Introducing the Extension Property Policy